mlanza/atomic/README.md

 # Atomic
-A wholemeal, Clojure-inspired approach for building up programs which treats JavaScript natives as immutables.
+A wholemeal, Clojure-inspired approach for programming.
+Treats native JavaScript data structures (e.g. Object, Array) by default as immutable data.
+Includes persistent data structures via Immutable.js integration.

 * protocols (added for use in JavaScript)
 * functional (pure and composable)